 6. Draw Your Bath

-After your shower, you can start drawing your bath.
-Warm baths offer numerous benefits like helping muscles release tension, fighting off fatigue, and promoting better sleep.
-A warm bath is always the best for relaxation, however take care not to make your bath hot.
-Test the water with your hand first before getting in to make sure it is just the right temperature.
+A warm bath is always the best for relaxation.
+However, make sure not to make your bath hot.
+Test the water with your hand first before getting in to ensure it is just the right temperature.

-7. Add Bath Salt And Essential Oil
+7. Add Bath Salts And Essential Oils

-Once you have achieved the right water temperature for your bath, add in your choice of bath salt.
-The Deep Relaxation Bath Salt and the Detox Bath Soak are great options for a relaxing bath, but there are other options at Better Bath Better Body, too.
-These bath soaks are infused with essential oils, but you could always add more essential oils to your bath if you wish.
+Our Deep Relaxation Bath Soak and Detox Bath Soak are great options for a relaxing bath, but there are other great options too.
+While these bath soaks are already infused with essential oils, you could always add more essential oils to your bath if you wish.

 8. Put Your Phone Away Or In Silent Mode

-9. Put On Face Mask
+9. Put On A Face Mask

-10, Draw Your Curtains
+10. Draw Your Curtains

-It is finally time to step in to your bath!
+It is finally time to step into your bath!
 Once you’re in, close your shower curtains.
-This step allows the warm steam and the aromatherapy stay within your bath.
-Additionally, this will add a barrier between you and outside distractions like your phone.
+This step allows the warm steam and the aromatherapy to stay in your bath.

 11. Relax